DMLab-Tensor/SliceNStitch/README.md

 ## Input Format and Datasets

 Input must be a CSV file that consists of a multi-aspect data stream.
 Each row of the file is a single event and the file should be formatted as follows.

+For a CSV file with N columns,

-* First (N-2) columns represent the non temporal indices of events
+* First (N-2) columns represent the non-temporal indices of events
 * The (N-1)th column represents the time indices of events
 * The last column represents the values of events